1999 Los Angeles Dodgers season

 The 1999 Los Angeles Dodgers season was the 110th for the franchise in Major League Baseball, and their 42nd season in Los Angeles, California.
 The season started with a new management team; Kevin Malone became the team's General Manager and Davey Johnson was selected to be the new Dodgers Manager.
 Looking to make a splash, Malone exclaimed "There is a new Sheriff in town" as he took over the reins and made a splash by signing starting pitcher Kevin Brown to a huge long contract.
-However, the team struggled to a third-place finish in the Western Division of the National League.
+However, the team struggled to a third-place finish in the National League West.